timsegraves/mongoid-geospatial/README.md

 Quick Start
 -----------

-This gem focus on (making helpers for) MongoDB's spatial features.
+This gem focuses on (making helpers for) MongoDB's spatial features.
 But you may also use an external Geometric/Spatial gem alongside.

 ```ruby